-OFFICE OF QUALITY PROFESSIONALS AND SPECIAL SCHOOLS Summary of State Board of Education Agenda Items October 18-19, 2012 OFFICE OF EDUCATOR LICENSURE A. Approval of New Praxis II Test, Passing Score and License Code for Chinese (Mandarin) as Recommended by the Commission on Teacher and Administrator Education, Certification and Licensure and Development (Has cleared the Administrative Procedures Act process with no public comment) Background Information:
+OFFICE OF QUALITY PROFESSIONALS AND SPECIAL SCHOOLS Summary of State Board of Education Agenda Items August 16-17, 2012

+OFFICE OF EDUCATOR LICENSURE

+16A.
+Approval to Begin the Administrative Procedures Act process: Approval of New Praxis II Test, Passing Score and License Code for Chinese (Mandarin) as Recommended by the Commission on Teacher and Administrator Education, Certification and Licensure and Development

+Background Information:

 Several Mississippi school districts have requested a license endorsement in Chinese.
 Oxford High School has been teaching Chinese for several years; however, the school cannot license its teachers.
 Therefore, Oxford High School partners with the Chinese program at the University of Mississippi to teach Chinese in the district.
 Mississippi, along with other states, made a request to Educational Testing Service (ETS) to develop a Praxis II test in Mandarin Chinese to ensure that Mississippi teachers would have the means to become certified in that language.

 ETS conducted a national standard setting study for the new Praxis test in Mandarin Chinese that they have developed this year.
 Mississippi sent four representatives to participate in these panels in development of this new test, more than any other state.
 One of the participants was present at the July Commission meeting to report on that process.

 The State Board is asked to approve the new Praxis test in Chinese (5665) with a passing score of 164 as recommended by the standard setting study panels, and new license code 132.
 This new license can be issued as an initial license (through traditional or alternate route) or as a supplemental endorsement by passing the new Praxis test.

 This item was approved by the Commission on Teacher and Administrator Education, Certification and Licensure and Development on July 6, 2012.

+Recommendation: Approval

-Recommendation: Approval Back-up material attached
+Back-up material attached